 Public Transportation Alternatives

-If you'd rather not face the rush hour crowds at all and you have to travel at that time of day, there are a few alternatives:
+If you'd rather not face the rush hour crowds at all and you have to travel at that time of day, there are a few alternatives.

-- Take a London Bus - London's red buses to get busy at rush hour too, but the difference is that they are legally limited in the number of standing passengers they can take.
+London's red buses get busy during rush hour, too, but the difference is that they are legally limited in the number of standing passengers they can take.
 The driver, who keeps track of the numbers, simply won't allow any more passengers on board if the bus is too full.

 That may mean that in Central London you will have to watch one or two buses go by without stopping, but it also means you won't be crushed up against a stranger during your commute once you're on board the bus.
 Additionally, buses travel in special lanes, so they are less affected by rush hour traffic jams and can often get you there faster than taking a cab.